bhdocs/bhdocs.github.io/docs/d2bot/download.md

 * Make sure git was properly installed by typing `git -v` in the newly opened command prompt, you should see a message with the git version for example `git version 2.43.0.windows.1`.
 If you do not get this message please reinstall git and try again or choose another method of downloading D2Bot#.
 * On the left-hand side you can see the path that the command prompt is currently in, for example `C:\Users\<your username>`, in this example we will download to the desktop of the current user so type `cd C:\Users\<your username>\Desktop`.
 You can choose whatever path you'd like
 * Make sure you are at the correct path by checking the left-hand side path
-* Type in `git clone https://github.com/blizzhackers/kolbot` and wait for the command to complete
+* Type in `git clone --recurse-submodules https://github.com/blizzhackers/kolbot` and wait for the command to complete
 * D2Bot# with kolbot is now downloaded in your chosen path!

 ![image](img/d2bot-git-cli1.png)